I have decided to compose all my articles for my friend the Late Great Rafael Poliquit, who passed away in early 2019.

 Poliquit was also a member of Run For Change, a program made to help athletes by Atty.
 Eric Pasion.
 I found an interview I did with Rafael back in 2017.

 Tragically Philippine Sports has lost one of its greats.

-Triple Milo Marathon King Rafael Poliquit popularly known as Master Endurance.
+Triple Milo Marathon King Rafael Poliquit is popularly known as Master Endurance.
 Passed away from subdural empyema.

 He was 30 years old.
 According to msdmanuals.com, subdural empyema

 “is a collection of pus between the dura mater and the underlying arachnoid mater.”

 Meeting Rafael Poliquit

 I first met Rafael back in 2013, when he joined our Run For Change Team Managed by Eric Pasion.
 I had seen the guy’s results at UAAP, and he was imposing and upcoming over 5,000 and 10,000 meters.
 In fact, I later found out Rafa was an upcoming star in Philippine Athletics and had the previous December taken the Bronze in the 2012 ASEAN University Games (he actually beat Future 2015, 2017 SEA Games Marathon Champion Soh Rui Yong in that race).

 I took an instant liking to the humble and very positive attitude of Rafael Poliquit.
 And he was extremely well mannered.
 At that time, Rafael Poliquit was being coached by Rosito Andaya.
 A man who a lot misunderstood, but Rafael Poliquit had the utmost respect of his coach.

 Rafael Poliquit was one of the last products of famed long-distance coach Rosito Andaya at Far Eastern University.